Going Bald? Here's What You Need to Know (From Someone Who's Been There)

 What Should I Do If My Hair Loss Treatment Stops Working?

+You can switch to another treatment or combine therapies for better results.
 If you've been using a hair loss treatment and notice that it's no longer working, don't panic!
-You can switch to another treatment or combine therapies for better results.
 When all else fails you can always accept your baldness and shave it all off!

 How to Choose the Right Hairstyle for Balding Gents?

-Picking the right hairstyle for hair-thinning gentlemen can be tricky.
-The right one can be a game changer while the wrong style can make things worse.
 A good stylist can recommend the best haircut for you.
 Shorter hairstyles are a good option, they can add volume and hide those bald spots.
 Just remember, if you're in the late stages of hair loss, don't even think about combovers.
 You'll only get embarrassed if you try it.